Prize Money Slashed For Championships

 Other sources of funding for prize money, on-course attendances and sponsorship, have also been severely impacted given the public is not allowed to attend race meetings.

-Racing NSW has a Future Fund to the NSW Racing Industry to continue in of such challenges but says it is important to maintain those cash reserves for as long as possible given the uncertainty of the situation.
+Racing NSW has a Future Fund to enable the NSW Racing Industry to continue in the face of such challenges but says it is important to maintain those cash reserves for as long as possible given the uncertainty of the situation.

 Prize money cuts: